COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `DestroyTimer`: Waits a specified time and then destroys the `GameObject`.

 - `Shoot`: Uses Unity's 2D Physics' `Raycast` method to get the stopping point of the laser, and the box which collided with it.
-Calls the player's `DamagePlayer` method if the raycast hits the player (whilst the beam is not in its start phase), it then draws the beam using the position of the raycast hit as the end position.
+Calls the player's `DamagePlayer` method if the raycast hits the player (whilst the beam is not in its start phase).
+It then draws the beam using the position of the raycast hit as the end position.

 - `DrawBeam`: Takes in two arguments, `startPosition` and `endPosition` and uses this to draw the beam using the `line renderer` of the beam.